 - Do you have trouble sleeping?
 Jet lag messes with all of us.
 But even if you’re in your normal time zone, the experience of sleeping in a different bed, hearing different noises, or dealing with an unaccustomed amount of light in the room, can affect your sleep when you’re on the road.
 Consider Sleep Gummies, which pair CBD with melatonin.

 - Do you suffer from pain associated with arthritis or back problems?
 Sitting in an airplane for a long flight, sleeping in a different bed, and doing things you don’t usually do (walking all over a city, for instance), can exacerbate pain.
-Try CBDMEDIC™ Arthritis Aches and Pain-Relief Cream or Back & Neck Pain Relief Ointment.
+Try CBDMEDIC™ Arthritis Aches and Pain-Relief Ointment or Back & Neck Pain Relief Ointment.

 - Are you traveling with a dog?
 If you’re flying with a small dog riding beneath your seat, it may experience extra anxiety in its new surroundings.
 Charlotte’s Web™ Calming Chews for Dogs contain CBD, valerian root, passionflower extract, and chamomile, to help calm your dog in stressful situations.